iden3/docs/docs/guides/circom-and-snarkjs.md

 In practice at this stage you would hand over both the `proof.json` and `public.json` files to the verifier.

-In this toy example, however, we're going to double up as the verifier.
+In this toy example, however, we're going to play the role of the verifier too.

 Remember, with the proof, and the public input and outputs, the prover can now prove to the verifier that she knows one or more private signals that satisfy the constraints of the circuit, without revealing anything about those private signals.